-For purposes of measuring the net Teacher Employee Health Insurance Credit Program OPEB liability or the net Political Subdivision Health Insurance Credit OPEB liability, deferred outflows of resources and deferred inflows of resources related to the Teacher Employee Health Insurance Credit Program OPEB and the Political Subdivision Health Insurance Credit Program OPEB, and the Teacher Employee Health Insurance Credit Program OPEB, and the Teacher Employee Health Insurance Credit Program of the Virginia Retirement System (VRS) Teacher Employee Health Insurance Credit Program; and the additions to/deductions from the VRS Teacher Employee Health Insurance Credit Program's and Political Subdivision Health Insurance Credit Program; and the additions to/deductions from the VRS Teacher Employee Health Insurance Credit Program's and Political Subdivision Health Insurance Credit Program's net fiduciary positions have been determined on the same basis as they were reported by VRS.
+For purposes of measuring the net Teacher Employee Health Insurance Credit Program OPEB liability or the net Political Subdivision Health Insurance Credit OPEB liability, deferred outflows of resources and deferred inflows of resources related to the Teacher Employee Health Insurance Credit Program OPEB and the Political Subdivision Health Insurance Credit Program oPEB, and the Teacher Employee Health Insurance Credit Program oPEB expenses, information about the fiduciary net position of the Virginia Retirement System (VRS) Teacher Employee Health Insurance Credit Program and the Political Subdivision Health Insurance Credit Program; and the additions to/deductions from the VRS Teacher Employee Health Insurance Credit Program's and Political Subdivision Health Insurance Credit Program's net fiduciary positions have been determined on the same basis as they were reported by VRS.
 For this purpose, benefit payments are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.